dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 * __Each Poacher:__ Killed, 25 XP.
 Captured and brought to justice, 50 XP.
 * __Gunter Oosthiezen:__ Killed, 75 XP.
 Captured and brought to justice, 150 XP.

-###Seeds
+###Adventure Seeds

-Are your players eager to keep playing these characters in this world?
+Are your players eager to continue the adventure?

 * __Gunter's Revenge:__ If Gunter is brought to justice, he'll be a free man within a year; poaching laws in South Africa in 1923 aren't strict, and Gunter's family is well-connected.
 Gunter's experience on the _Cattaro_ and in varioud South Afican jails will level him up.
 * __Chicago Zoo:__ If your players found Gunter's telegram, you might prompt them to investigate the corruption at the Chicago Zoo that would lead to the Zoo paying for poached animals.